pondrejk/dizzer/questions.md

 - moving objects (*agents*) move around, so their position changes during observation, also their existence can be dynamic, meaning they can enter or exit the area of interest.
 Various kinds of dynamic attributes can be attached.
 We can reconstruct the history of movement of these objects, which invites conversion to linear representation.
 Examples are vehicles or pedestrians carrying GPS devices and sensors.
 - episodic objects (*events*) have existence limited to a specific point in space and time.
 As they are short-lived, we can say that position and associated attributes are static.
 Prime example are data collected from social networks.

 Think of this distinction as a convenience model fit for the majority of big data related use cases that expect short time frame for data utilization.
 Technically speaking, the difference between stations and events is dependent on the frame of reference, as objects seen as stationary in shorter observation periods can become mere events if the observation time frame is significantly extended.
-The existence of a building usually spans over a long time period, though if we stretch the perspective to a century or a millennium, most buildings will become mere glimpses existing a tiny fraction of time (see https://waitbutwhy.com/2013/08/putting-time-in-perspective.html).
+The existence of a building usually spans over a long time period, though if we stretch the perspective to a century or a millennium, most buildings will become mere glimpses existing a tiny fraction of time^[see https://waitbutwhy.com/2013/08/putting-time-in-perspective.html for an excelent visualisation of perspectives changing with time frame].
 Geographers would note that also the location of seemingly static environmental features doesn't hold over time (think of a meandering riverbed or a volcanic landscape).
+So again, longer time frame changes out assumption of static location.

+Furthermore, the spatial extent of the observed area and hence the scale of the map influences the distinction between moving and stationary objects -- if the movement is too limited to be recognized at a given scale, we can model it as a stationary object.
+Also, some events can be reimagined as moving objects with discrete presence across observation time frame, for example if social media events dislocated in space and time are traced back to a single moving source device^[For example herer https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html].
+But let's not problematize any further, with most big data sources being temporally and spatially limited (to real time and urban environment)^[Again, as an exception from the rule, some impressive global data projects: global fishing watch..., tracking ships...], the distinction to stations, agents and events would suffice.
 Judging by the real data samples we can say that stations are usually physically present in the environment while events are mainly records of something that happened at the given location, either physically expressed in the environment and observable by onlookers (I was at a restaurant) or not (I was shopping online while waiting at the bus stop).

-Also, some events can be reimagined as moving objects with discrete presence across observation time frame, for example if social media events dislocated in space and time are traced back to a single moving source device.

 ![**Fig.** Three types of point spatial objects in a timespace cube.
 Stations, actors and events generate diffierent atribute histories.](imgs/img-cube.png)